abumaryam/labrestrap/README.md

 # Labrestrap
-Laravel 10 Starter Kit with Laravel Breeze and Twitter Bootstrap I Change tailwind with bootstrap but use breeze not laravel/ui
+Laravel 10 Starter Kit with Laravel Breeze and Twitter Bootstrap.
+I Change tailwind with bootstrap but use breeze not laravel/ui

 ## Installation